 These Schedules are as under:

-Schedule I: Exchanges to be treated as supply regardless of whether such supply is made without consideration.
+● Schedule I: Transactions/Activities that are to be treated as supply regardless of whether such supply of goods or services, made without consideration.

-Schedule II: Exchanges to be treated as a supply of goods or/and services.
+● Schedule II: Transactions or Activities that are treated as a supply of goods or/and services.

-Schedule III: Activities which will be dealt with neither as a supply of goods nor services.
+● Schedule III: Transactions/Activities that will be treated neither as a supply of goods nor as services.